 Afghanistan Crisis Response

-Mina’s List has been active in Afghanistan since 2014 to promote greater women’s political participation and leadership.
-Today, it is these women leaders, many of whom worked with international allies to strengthen their democracy and secure their rights, who are most at risk of harm and retribution by the Taliban.
-They are at the top of the Taliban’s kill lists, and are targets for kidnapping and torture, and assassination.
+Mina’s List has been active in Afghanistan since 2014, promoting greater women’s political participation and leadership.
+In 2021, as the Taliban violently returned to power, it was these women leaders, many of whom worked with international allies to strengthen democracy and secure their rights, who were most at risk of harm and retribution by the Taliban.
+In the face of this crisis, Mina’s List helped evacuate and resettle over 2,000 people, all Afghan women leaders and their families, through coalition and independent efforts.

 What else are we doing?